-i School Enrolment
+i.
+School Enrolment

 The Municipal has an encouraging enrolment figures as most of the schools have over three hundred (300) pupils due largely to good government policies programme such as School Feeding Programme, Free School Uniforms and Exercise Books and the Capitation Grant and the District Assembly’s commitment to provide adequate school infrastructure.
 Table 21 indicates the current enrolment figures in the district, particularly in the public schools infrastructure but has the tendency to increase the low literacy rate in the district, as more people will be able to read and write.

-One of the major factors that contribute to the high gross enrolment rates in all educational levels is the satisfactory survival rates the district has been recording in the schools for the past years.
+One of the major factors that contribute to the high gross enrolment rates in all educational levels is the satisfactory survival rates the Municipality has been recording in the schools for the past years.

 The survival rates or gross enrolment rates in 2014 in the district are 164.3%, 127.9%, 105.1% and 40.5% for pre-school, primary, JHS and SHS respectively.
-The increase in enrolment has the potential of increasing the literacy rate in the district.
-Considering the pupil teacher ratio at the primary school level, the district needs extra teachers and additional infrastructure facilities to meet the increasing number of school pupils.
+The increase in enrolment has the potential of increasing the literacy rate in the Municipality.
+Considering the pupil teacher ratio at the primary school level, the Municipality needs extra teachers and additional infrastructure facilities to meet the increasing number of school pupils.

-ii School Infrastructure
+ii.
+School Infrastructure

 Generally, school infrastructure or facilities in the BAB District are quite adequate in terms of numbers and quality.
-On the contrary, the situation in the only Senior Secondary School in the district is not all that good.
+On the contrary, the situation in the only Senior Secondary School in the Municipality is not all that good.
 The school has inadequate classrooms, hostels, library facilities, and logistics.

-The total number of teachers in the pre- schools, primary and JHS 354, 628 and 576 respectively making a grand total of 1,558.
+The total number of teachers in the pre- schools, primary and JHS are 354, 628 and 576 respectively making a grand total of 1,558.
 Out of this figure, 1,145 (73.49%) are trained and this is encouraging phenomenon whiles the number of untrained teachers are 413 (25.51).
 Generally, the staffing situation can be described as not bad in terms of both quality and quantity.

-performance of basic schools and human resource development.
 The performance of pupils in Basic Education Certificate Examination (BECE) for previous years does not promote human resource development of the district in particular and the country as a whole.

-iv Pupil Teacher Ratio
+iv.
+Pupil Teacher Ratio

-The pupil-teacher ratio (PTR) in the district for Pre-School, Primary School, JSS and SHS are 1:30, 1:34, 1:20 and 1:24 respectively as compared to the national standard of 1:35 for both Pre-School and Primary School, 1:40 for JSS and 1:45 for SHS.
+The pupil-teacher ratio (PTR) in the Municipality for Pre-School, Primary School, JSS and SHS are 1:30, 1:34, 1:20 and 1:24 respectively as compared to the national standard of 1:35 for both Pre-School and Primary School, 1:40 for JSS and 1:45 for SHS.
 Thus, in the district, the PTR for pre-school and primary school are normal as they are lower than the national standard.
 The PTR for JSS and SHS are the best as they far below the national average.

-vi School Performance
+v.
+School Performance

-The school performance in the district with respect to BECE results has improved tremendously within the last four years even though there has been a drop from 2012 to 2014.
+The school performance in the Municipality with respect to BECE results has improved tremendously within the last four years even though there has been a drop from 2012 to 2014.
 For instance, the percentage pass of candidates for 2012, 2013 and 2014 are 94.50%, 93.57% and 84.45% respectively.
 The details for 2014 are provided in Table 25.

 The improved performance could be attributed to improve teaching and learning by both teachers and pupils, and supervision on the part of Ghana Education Service.
 Furthermore, most parents are now showing interest in their children’s education instead of spending on expensive funerals and other unnecessary activities.
 This phenomenon is an implication of strong district human resource base for future development.

-vii.
+vi.
 Community Participation and Involvement in Education